TSiu88/madlibs-cs/README.md

 ## Support and contact details

-Feel free to provide feedback via email: adela.yohana@gmail.com.
+Feel free to provide feedback via at email: adela.yohana@gmail.com or tsiu88@gmail.com.

 ## Technologies Used